-- Alertness for crises: As dementia progresses, patients are unable to recognize a crisis situation or call for timely and appropriate help, whether for themselves or persons with them.
-This is because they may not be able to realize something odd has happened, and also because their decision-making abilities are not functioning well enough.
-They may not notice a fire in the house, or may not smell cooking gas leaks.
-They may let in a strange and not realize the stranger is a burglar.
+Alertness for crises: As dementia progresses, patients are unable to recognize > a crisis situation or call for timely and appropriate help, whether for > themselves or persons with them.
+This is because they may not be able to realize > something odd has happened, and also because their decision-making abilities are > not functioning well enough.
+They may not notice a fire in the house, or may not > smell cooking gas leaks.
+They may let in a strange and not realize the stranger > is a burglar.
 They may fall and not recognize they are hurt.
-If they are alone at home with a caregiver and the caregiver gets injured or has a heart attack, they may not recognize that they need to call for help.
-The home needs to be set up so that persons can realize something is wrong and intervene.
-If the patient is alone for some time, having video cameras installed may help, or asking a neighbor to check in periodically or use some available neighborhood watch program.
-Relatives/ friends can be alerted about the possibility of such problems so that if they find their calls remain unanswered, they alert someone appropriate.
-Neighbors should have emergency contact numbers.

-Assistive devices are available that can be used in home adaptations or that can be used by persons with dementia (or their caregivers) to make some daily tasks easier.
-One site that discusses such devices is the Govt. of India’s Old Age Solutions portal; see their section: Assistive devices.
-This section includes various types of devices, such as devices suitable for mobility, self-care, dressing, drug management, safety, housework, and many other topics.

-Some organizations are now producing assistive devices in India.
-Some searching/ asking around may provide leads, or stalls may be set up in various fairs/ events designed for the elderly, etc., or coverage may be seen in various newspapers.
-Here is one example of an organization in Bangalore set up by two ladies: Devised Care India (see newsreport here and an article on the Silver Talkies portal here: Devising Ways to Help the Elderly)
+If they are alone > at home with a caregiver and the caregiver gets injured or has a heart attack, > they may not recognize that they need to call for help.
+The home needs to be set > up so that persons can realize something is wrong and intervene.
+If the patient > is alone for some time, having video cameras installed may help, or asking a > neighbor to check in periodically or use some available neighborhood watch > program.
+Relatives/ friends can be alerted about the possibility of such > problems so that if they find their calls remain unanswered, they alert someone > appropriate.
+Neighbors should have emergency contact numbers. > > Assistive devices are available that can be used in home adaptations or that can > be used by persons with dementia (or their caregivers) to make some daily tasks > easier.
+One site that discusses such devices is the Govt. of India’s Old Age > Solutions portal; see their section: Assistive devices.
+This section includes > various types of devices, such as devices suitable for mobility, self-care, > dressing, drug management, safety, housework, and many other topics. > > Some organizations are now producing assistive devices in India.
+Some searching/ > asking around may provide leads, or stalls may be set up in various fairs/ > events designed for the elderly, etc., or coverage may be seen in various > newspapers.
+Here is one example of an organization in Bangalore set up by two > ladies: Devised Care India (see newsreport on Devised Care in Hindu and an > article on the Silver Talkies portal: Devising Ways to Help the Elderly)